NVIDIA/optix-toolkit/DemandLoading/DemandLoading/docs/README.md

 ## Eviction limits

-Texture tiles can be evicted and reused, but tile pool backing storage is not freed until the DemandLoader is destroyed.
+Texture tiles can be evicted and reused, but tile pool backing storage is not freed until the DemandLoader is destroyed unless the application explicitly calls `setMaxTextureMemory`.
 Once created, CUDA sparse texture objects are not evicted, and the associated page table entries are not recycled.
 Dense textures are also not evicted.

 The system does not stage texture tiles unless they are stale, and only staged tiles can be used to fill requests once the initial tile pools have been exhausted.
 Consequently, if the working set needed for a launch is too large, the launch will always have non-resident texture references.
 Bucketed rendering (rendering different parts of an image in separate launches) can reduce the working set.